Panorama Route in Mpumalanga: A Stupendous Journey to Kruger

 - Former Pilgrim’s Rest resident and shopkeeper, Sir James Percy Fitzpatrick, wrote a well-known true-life account of his adventures along the Panorama Route, accompanied by his Staffordshire bull terrier, during the 1880s, entitled Jock of the Bushveld.
 You might want to give it a read if you want to follow his footsteps.

-- The Panorama Route is a popular tourist destination and is generally considered safe to travel — although caution should be exercised as ever when travelling independently in South Africa.
+- The Panorama Route in South Africa is a popular tourist destination in South Africa and is generally considered safe to travel — although caution should be exercised as ever when traveling independently.

 - Most if not all the towns in the area are very tourist friendly and there should be no problem finding wi-fi access —although some towns have no ATMs.

 A safari in the world-renowned Kruger National Park is the highlight of any trip to South Africa.
 While at the park many take a short trip out to some of the key sites along the Route almost as an afterthought.
 However, for those with a little extra time who choose to hire a car for a few days, a more extensive exploration of the Panorama Route in Mpumalanga offers the chance to discover something of the region’s history, to catch sight of the province’s diverse wildlife and, of course, to see some of the spectacular views and geographical features for which the Route is named.